cpp-bender/DOTween-Data-Wrapper/README.md

         }
     }
 ```
  - The example above shows how to do tweening using one of the DOTween's functions.
-However, DOTween is a great tweening library.
-I believe I can make it much more
+Even though DOTween is a great tweening library, I believe I can make it much more
  easier for the developers.

  ## DDW DOTween Usage